 This Learn On Demand Pro Series is part of a Career Path: Become a Network Engineer

-Scenario: You are a Network Operations Specialist for a company that uses Linux file servers.
-You need to manage the software packages on the Linux file server.
-First, you will use the yum command to install and manage the software packages, and then you will use the yum command to remove the installed software packages.
-Next, you will configure a local repository of software packages.
+For this lab, you are a Linux systems administrator responsible for a file server.
+You need to manage software packages on the file server.
+First, use the yum command to install and manage software packages, and then use the yum command to remove software packages.
+Next, you configure a local repository of software packages.

 This lab module teaches how to list software already on the system and display operations from ‘yum’ commands.
 Also, participants check Cython dependencies, install, update, and get information about the Cython package.
 Learners then remove the Cython software from the system using ‘Yum.’

 This section provides troubleshooting skills in the case of a “yum-lock.”
 The “yum-lock” occurs when installing a package requires a dependency that continues to run on the system.
 In this case, users learn to fix the error by stopping the responsible process using a ‘kill’ command.
 Participants can apply this technique when using YUM in the future.

 Administrators can customize YUM package management for individual programs and groupings containing all related dependencies.
 In this portion, learners configure, save, and use ‘yum’ repositories.
 The exercise has participants create a directory for the yum configurations and script one in the vim text editor.
 Learners then instruct the system to enable only the newly created repository when the machine installs Z shell.

 Learners set a ‘gpgcheck’ value in the ‘yum’ configuration script.
 This instruction determines whether YUM validates the software to be installed.
 The value “1” means yes, and “0” means no. As the ‘yum’ command acts upon the software packages, the system simultaneously searches and applies configurations from ‘yum’ repositories.